 We have a strong bias in favor of using open source software for our projects.
 Why?
-Because they work better than commercial software in many cases.
-More reliable, better features, more secure and supported by thousands of developers rather than a few.
+Because they often work better and are more fully featured than their commercial counterparts.

 At our prior company, we used a combination of open source and proprietary software.
 Over the years, we found that the best open source software matched up to its proprietary counterparts in both features and reliability.

 We take advantage of the many tools and services offered by AWS, which supports a number of great open source tools as well as providing their own.
-We use AWS’s ElasticSearch and MySql services as an alternative to managing the servers ourselves.
-We use Fargate, for example, for serverless computing and Lambda for other serverless tasks.
-We use Cloudwatch to monitor access to our systems and SimpleDB for audit tables.
 AWS offers hundreds of services that can be accessed in nearly every part of the world.

 Merlin IS is a revolutionary, AI-powered search and review platform to help people find the information they need—quickly and easily—without having to master complex search syntax.